jsenv/jsenv-server/docs/serve-file.md

 # serveFile example

-> `serveFile` is an async function that will search for a file on your filesysten and produce a response for it
+`serveFile` is an async function that will search for a file on your filesysten and produce a response for it

-Implemented in [src/serveFile.js](../src/serveFile.js), you can use it as shown below.

 ```js
 import { serveFile } from "@jsenv/server"